General Fiction posted December 4, 2022 |

 Arianna knew she shouldn't pry, but she had to ask.
 "Why, what happened?"

 "I don't know."
 He said.
 "This disease certainly didn't help.
-I'm not the life of the party like Miles, I've had a few relationships, but somehow, they never materialized.
-I never met the right person or wasn't right for them."
+I'm not the life of the party like Miles.
+I've had a few relationships, but somehow, they never materialized.
+I never met the right person, or I wasn't right for them.
 The one thing I miss, though, is having children.
 Miles had three wonderful kids.
-I would have given anything to have just one of them."
+I would have given anything to have just one."

-This was a heartbreaking statement for Arianna.
-She felt uneasy.
-Here she was sitting with Miles's fourth child in her womb.
+This was a heartbreaking statement for Arianna, and she felt uneasy.
+Here she was, sitting with Miles's fourth child in her womb.
 "Had you and Miles kept in touch?"

 "Oh, very little.
-He had his life; I had mine, meager as it is."
+He had his life; I had mine back east."

 "How do you think his family will get through this loss?"